Willkommen auf den Seiten des Auswärtigen Amts

 Universal Declaration of Human Rights

-It was a vision of a better world that brought men and women from across the globe to Paris nearly seventy years ago, in 1948.
+It was a vision of a better world that brought men and women from across the globe to Paris over 70 years ago, in 1948.
 A world in which all people would be protected as individuals, their dignity sacrosanct.
 With this aim in mind, they adopted the Universal Declaration of Human Rights.
 This is based on the premise that all human beings possess “inherent dignity and [...] equal and inalienable rights”, without distinction being drawn on any basis such as colour, gender, language or religion.
 Everyone is entitled to human rights – simply by virtue of being human, and irrespective of any characteristic that may be used to differentiate between individuals.